Guidance on protocol in respect of The High Sheriff of East Sussex

 4. Arrival of the High Sheriff at an event

 The High Sheriff will endeavour to arrive precisely as requested.
-It is customary to have someone to greet her on arrival and for the High Sheriff to be the last person to arrive at a formal event.
+It is customary to have someone to greet him on arrival and for the High Sheriff to be the last person to arrive at a formal event.

 5. Departure of the High Sheriff from an event